mparmol/NG_Steam_Library_Metadata/README.md

 · The tool could be used in any OS (Windows/Linux/Mac).

-Steam_Metadata.R is a R scripted tool that will require R locally installed to run.
+Steam_Metadata.R is an R-scripted tool that will require R locally installed to run.
 If you already have R installed in a Conda environment you can skip this step and move forward to [step 3](#3--install-howlongtobeat-api)

 #### 1- Download and install miniconda (available for Windows and Linux)

-Anaconda (or miniconda) is an enviroment creator aplication to install packages independencies safely.
+Anaconda (or miniconda) is an environment creator application to install packages independencies safely.
 Download your OS version from their webpage.
 Install and configure it.

 > https://docs.conda.io/en/latest/miniconda.html

 #### 2- Create conda environment with R (R \>= 4.1.0)

-Execute miniconda and create a new environment with R. It will install latest R version, but check it is at least version \>=4.1.0.
+Execute miniconda and create a new environment with R. It will install the latest R version, but check it is at least version \>=4.1.0.

 ```bash
 > conda create -n steam_metadata r-essentials r-base